tappyduckmancodes/spotify-lyric-downloader/README.md

 · Sign into Spotify and listen to any song you like.

 · Open your browser and open the developer tool (Hot key is F12 in Chrome), and go to https://open.spotify.com/lyrics, find the authorization value following the picture below.
 Then close the browser.
-Remember, once you get the authrization, don't open https://open.spotify.com/lyrics in a new web, or it will generate a new one and the old one will be expired.
+Remember, once you get the authorization, don't open https://open.spotify.com/lyrics in a new web, or it will generate a new one and the old one will be expired.
 As long as you don't open a new web, this can maintain a long time (roughly 1-2hrs from testing).
 Just use client or the web you first opened to listen to music.
 ![Image load fail](./picture/get_authrization.png)

 · Run converter.py in a cmd or git-bash terminal.